toverainc/willow-autocorrect/README.md

 ### Performance
 I'm too lazy to deal with HA websockets so we open a new REST connection every time (at least twice).
 This is "slow".
-When WAC is intergrated with WAS we will use websockets if available - just like WAS does today.
+When WAC is integrated with WAS we will use websockets if available - just like WAS does today.

 Typesense tuning.
 One example: for instant responsiveness of learned commands we don't use the aggressive memory cache.
 We might want to.

 ### Rank
 Our configured matching criteria includes the stuff above plus a user defined rank.
-This is a float value that can be attached to a command to heavily weight matching priority in addition to the fuzzy distance matching and symantic search.
+This is a float value that can be attached to a command to heavily weight matching priority in addition to the fuzzy distance matching and semantic search.

 This will be integrated in the WAS Web UI.